ynux/snowflake_datavault/README.md

 * the generated code should be named _generated and gitignored
 * use try / except
 * missing cleanup scripts (truncate / drop tables in playgrounds)
+* no standard for date and time format before md5 hashing, or encoding